-I know, and you know as well, that whatever we do, however much we try to sharpen our insight and our wisdom in order to reach the new society - redeemed from the master and exploitation, from the state and oppression, from superstition and humiliation - and want to be worthy of it, we succeed only to a very small degree.
+In either case, then, there is a plus which the earlier phases had not yet uncovered, which carries within itself the seeds of new traits which will permit future generations to proceed towards higher and and want to be worthy of it, we succeed only to a very small degree.
 We are the offshoots of the bourgeois trunk, and we carry its vicious and malignant stigma.
 At best, we carry inside us only the intention, the aim to be better, to wish that those who surround us, suffering, unhappy, wild, or wicked, should be better off.